This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Look to your health insurance, community organizations, charitable organizations, and government funding to help you pay for the devices your child needs to be as mobile and independent as possible.

-Communication Problems
+Communication Challenges

 Keep in mind that not all children with cerebral palsy will have problems with communication.
-However, speech therapy, conducted by a licensed speech pathologist, is recommended for all children with cerebral palsy.
+However, speech therapy conducted by a licensed speech pathologist is recommended for all children with cerebral palsy.
 This practice helps to provide children with resources for communication needs now and in the future.

 Some children with cerebral palsy are not able to talk at all.
-In these instances, using assistive equipment such as communication boards with pictures, letters, and words can help make communication easier.
+In these instances, assistive equipment such as communication boards with pictures, letters, and words can help make communication easier.
 Other options can include tablets or Augmentative and Alternative Communication (AAC).

 Meals and Snacks

 Some children with cerebral palsy, especially those with significant mobility limitations, will need assistance when it comes to meals and snacks.
-Along with preparing the foods, you or another caregiver may need to help your child with eating and drinking.
+Along with preparing the food, you or another caregiver may need to help your child with eating and drinking.
 A speech pathologist can teach you the best techniques for assisting your child during mealtime.

 Sleeping

 For most people, sleeping is simply something they do, but for a disabled child with pain and movement issues, sleeping can be a major challenge.
 To help your child be successful in all areas of life, good quality sleep in the right quantities is crucial.
-Sleep is important for every child but may be more difficult for your child to achieve.
+Sleep is essential for every child but may be more difficult for your child to achieve.

 Your medical team can help you and your child if your child struggles to sleep.
-Some important things to do include: making sure your child gets exercise throughout the day, ensuring your child eats a healthy diet and creating a calming bedtime routine.
+Try these tips to help your child sleep better:

-Daily Hygiene Activities
+Daily Hygiene

-Encourage your child to learn how to dress alone by teaching the child to lay on his or her side, sit against a wall, or hold onto something sturdy while putting on clothes.
-The same thing applies to bathe and using the bathroom.
-Once your child can sit up alone, make sure that they always have something sturdy to grasp while bathing and using the toilet.
+The same applies to bathing and using the bathroom.
+Once your child can sit up alone, ensure they always have something sturdy to grasp while bathing and using the toilet.
 Consider getting non-slip pads for your child’s bathtub.

 Daily Playtime

-Playtime is extremely important for children with cerebral palsy and should always be incorporated into their daily schedule.
-Remember that even if your child has limitations, he or she will still crave new experiences and will learn through play.
-Your child’s play may look different than another child’s play, but it will still be an important part of your child’s development.
+Playtime is essential for children with cerebral palsy and should always be incorporated into their daily schedule.
+Remember that even if your child has limitations, they will still crave new experiences and learn through play.

-Play activities will depend on your child’s age and how severe his or her cerebral palsy is.
+Play activities will depend on your child’s age and cerebral palsy severity.
 For instance, some children with cerebral palsy can learn to toss a ball back and forth, whereas those with limited mobility may benefit from other types of activity.
-Your child’s physical therapist can work with you to set up a play schedule that would best benefit your child according to his or her individual physical and mental needs.

 Daily Learning

-Learning at home is beneficial to all children.
-If your child with cerebral palsy has cognitive disabilities, home education and special education can help give them a needed boost.
 The sooner you can implement learning interventions for your child, the greater the positive effect they will have.
-Start thinking right away about the kinds of strategies you can use at home to help your child learn.
+Start thinking about the kinds of strategies you can use at home to help your child learn.

-Communication and daily living skills are some of the most important issues to work on during daily learning.
+Communication and daily living skills are some of the most critical issues to work on during daily learning.
 Constant practice and reassurance will help your child become more self-sufficient and independent.
-Practicing letters, words, and images on communication boards (if needed), as well as reading stories on a daily basis will help your child not only learn to communicate better, but to expand their imagination.

 Parents often have to fight for inclusion.
-Any child with a disability should have an Individualized Education Plan, or IEP, which is created by a team of professionals through your school’s special education department.
-The IEP will direct your child’s education and any special interventions or accommodations needed.[2]
-While planning the IEP, push, as much as possible, for your child’s inclusion in general education.
+Any child with a disability should have an Individualized Education Plan, or IEP, created by a team of professionals through your school’s special education department.

 Abuse and Bullying

 Abuse and bullying are not situations that most parents want to think about, but the truth is that disabled children are more likely to be abused and bullied than non-disabled children.
-Abuse is most likely to come from a caregiver or other adult that spends a lot of time with the child.
+Abuse is most likely to come from a caregiver or other adult who spends a lot of time with the child.

 Parents and caregivers must be aware of the signs of abuse and intervene if necessary.
-A major, important sign of abuse is any change in the child’s behavior that seems unusual or cannot be explained.
+A significant, important sign of abuse is any change in the child’s behavior that seems unusual or cannot be explained.

-At school and in other social settings a child with cerebral palsy is at risk for bullying.[3]
+At school and in other social settings, a child with cerebral palsy is at risk for bullying.[3]
 Bullies target children they perceive as being different or powerless.
 A child with cerebral palsy is likely to look different and may have trouble communicating with others, which takes away the child’s power to fight back or to tell someone what is happening.

 Transitioning to Adulthood

 All children and teens will go through some road bumps on the way to becoming an adult, but for a disabled child, this transition is even more fraught with risk and difficulty.
-Begin to teach your child independence early in life.
-Let the child learn and do things for himself or herself, so the child can gain the skills and the confidence needed to make this transition more smooth.

 For those with cerebral palsy who have disabilities that are not severe enough to prevent them from becoming working, independent adults, there are many options for life after high school and life after living at home.

 Other children with cerebral palsy may be more interested in vocational education.
 Job training can be a great way to transition to adulthood and to work toward independence.
-There are vocational schools and even colleges that provide training for young adults with intellectual disabilities.
-In addition to job training, these programs teach life skills, social skills, and help place young people in jobs.

 Training programs are useful, but parents also have a responsibility to help disabled children learn the kinds of life skills that will increase their chances of being successfully independent.